Best Coworking Spaces in Cali 2026: Where I Actually Work

 These are in no particular order, just the ones that have worked for me.
 Your mileage may vary, of course.

-- Work & Go (Granada): This was my first coworking experience in Cali.
-The location is excellent, right in the heart of Granada spots.
+This was my first coworking experience in Cali.
+The location is excellent, right in the heart of Granada.
 The internet was consistently good, and they have decent coffee.
 I liked the mix of locals and foreigners.
 A day pass costs around 35,000 COP.

-- Impact Hub Cali (San Antonio): This is more than just a coworking space; it's a community.
+This is more than just a coworking space; it's a community.
 They focus on social impact and host workshops and talks.
 The internet can be a bit spotty at times, but the atmosphere is great.
-Plus, it's in San Antonio places, which is one of my favorite neighborhoods.
-They also have a good selection of cafés locals love nearby.
+Plus, it's in San Antonio, one of my favorite neighborhoods, with a good selection of cafés nearby.
 A day pass is around 30,000 COP.

 Cafe-working: the unspoken rules